“Give me six hours to chop down a tree and I will spend the first four sharpening the axe” said Abraham Lincoln.

 You either believe in the system or not and confidence from the users stems from the management team who enforce this!

 TIP: Risk isn’t always financial, it can be motivational too.

 If the new MIS benefits one team but not the other, how are you going to cope with this?
 For instance, a quote that was previously done on the back of an envelope by Sales is now key to the production cycle of a job, so it’s taking control away from Sales and putting extra workload on the Estimating department.
 Can they handle this extra volume?
 Will Sales really relinquish their ability to give customers a price on the spot?

 TIP: Don’t just replicate historic processes!
 If an MIS doesn’t work the way you have for 20 years, ask yourselves why.

-If your new MIS provider has 500+ customers and all those other customers cope with similarly idiosyncratic enquiries, then there’s something wrong somewhere.
-Open the dialogue with your new MIS provider to work out what it is!
+If your new MIS partner has 500+ customers and all those other customers cope with similarly idiosyncratic enquiries, then there’s something wrong somewhere.
+Open the dialogue with your new partner to work out what it is!

 TIP: Again, another Abraham Lincoln quote “I do not think much of a man who is not wiser today than he was yesterday.”